pviotti/conver-old/README.md

 Read-your-writes, PRAM, Writes-follow-reads, Causal and Linearizability (with chosen linearization points).

-Besides a textual output, Conver generates a visualization of the executions, highlighting possible consistency anomalies and violations of consistency models.
+Besides a textual output, Conver generates a visualization of the executions, highlighting possible violations of consistency models.

 ![Conver execution](/ex-mock.png?raw=true)